 Civil partnership ceremony

-If you are interested in using our Register Office take a look at our photo gallery showing our bespoke designed ceremonies section with seating capacity for up to 60 guests.
-You can also take a virtual tour of our office.
-The Register Office is available Monday to Saturday.
+If you are interested in using our Register Office, view our photo gallery which shows our bespoke-designed ceremonies section with seating for up to 60 guests.
+You can also view a virtual tour of the Register Office, which is available Monday to Saturday.

-Please also view a list of our approved venues to find a list of alternative hotel and venues within the borough for our staff to attend to perform your ceremony.
+View our list of approved venues to discover alternative locations within the borough that our staff can attend to perform your ceremony.
 Ceremonies can be performed at our approved venues on any day of the week, including Sundays and Bank Holidays.

-Once you have decided on the location of your choice please contact our office to check availability and what to do next.
+Once you have agreed your location of choice, please contact our office to check availability and for advice on what what to do next.

 The Notice of Civil Partnership